-Gore-Tex is the industry leader when it comes to insulation and waterproofing.
-The membrane does an outstanding job at keeping the exterior of the pants dry even if you spill a glass of water onto them, while at the same time keeping the pants breathable and allowing sweat and other internal moisture to evaporate.
+Gore-Tex is the industry leader when it comes to insulation and waterproofing (DWR – Durable Water Repellent).
+The membrane does an outstanding job at keeping the exterior of the pants dry even if you spill a glass of water onto them, while at the same time keeping the rain pants breathable and allowing sweat and other internal moisture to evaporate.

-In addition to that, the seam-sealed construction of the pants ensures that not a drop of water can get in through the seams.
-The pants even have YKK AquaGuard zippers at the sides, which guarantee that water can’t get in through the zippers either.
+In addition to that, the seam-sealed construction of the pants ensures that not a drop of water can get in through the taped seams.
+The rain pants even have YKK AquaGuard waterproof zippers at the sides, which guarantees that water can’t get in through the zippers either.

 And at the same time, those side zippers allow you to air out the pants if you ever get too hot in them.
-They also make it easier to wear chunky boots underneath, especially with that elastic at the ankle cuffs.
+Outdoor Research also makes it easier to wear chunky hiking boots underneath, especially with that elastic at the ankle cuffs.

-The waist of these is also elastic, and it feels very comfortable on your body.
+There is also an elastic waistband so it feels very comfortable on your body.
 I guess the only downside of the Outdoor Research pants is the disappointing size variety – with only four sizes to choose from and zero-length options, you will have to compromise on the fit.
 If you are over six feet tall, I highly recommend you go with the XL, just because of the length.

-The last thing I want to point out about these waterproof pants is that they don’t have any pockets in the front, but they do have a pocket in the back.
+The last thing I want to point out about these rain pants is that they don’t have any pockets in the front, but they do have a pocket in the back.

-Also, the pants actually pack down into that pocket, for easy portability.
-And considering they only weigh some 10 oz, they are probably one of the best waterproof pants for travel.
+Also, the pants actually pack down into its own pocket, for easy portability.
+And considering they only weigh some 10 oz, they are probably one of the best rain pants for travel.

 The Storm Surge pants are an excellent option for the ladies who want tough and reliable outdoor pants.
 They are made by Columbia, which happens to be one of the best brands for outdoor gear, whether we’re talking about winter jackets or breathable hiking shoes.

-This means you can expect top quality and performance from these pants, and you will not be disappointed.
-They feature the brand’s proprietary Omni-Tech technology, which ensures that the pants will be dry both on the outside and the inside.
+This means you can expect top quality and performance from these waterproof hiking pants, and you will not be disappointed.
+They feature the brand’s proprietary Omni-Tech technology, which ensures that the rain pants will be dry both on the outside and the inside.

-On top of that, the shell of these pants is made from waterproof nylon and it features seam-sealed construction.
+On top of that, the shell of these rain pants is made from waterproof nylon and it features taped seams.
 The Storm Surge pants also have Velcro straps around the ankles, which lets you adjust the fit however you like.